 The school bus pulled into the driveway like it did every morning.
 Other students were milling about the courtyards and the dining hall, talking about this and that.
-I stepped out of the bus, my hands clasped around school bag and walked surreptitiously into the Secondary Block, the building where grades 9 through 12 were housed.
+I stepped out of the bus, my hands clasped around my school bag, and walked surreptitiously into the Secondary Block, the building where grades 9 through 12 were housed.
 Teachers were walking in twos and threes, holding their morning cups of tea and coffee.
 My friends were congregated around the lockers, depositing their bags, telling jokes and exchanging gossip to cut the tension.
 Everything was the same, but everything was very different.

 Why was I so nervous?
 I had always been a pretty intelligent kid.
 Never at the top of the pack, but I did well for myself.
 What’s more, I had spent the past three months preparing for this day.
-Without realising, I had steered myself in autopilot onto my seat in the almost empty classroom where my 10th grade Physics exam was scheduled to take place.
-The test was still fifteen minutes from so I hastily pulled my heavily annotated textbook and my volumes of notes out my bag for one last revision.
+Without realising, I had steered myself in autopilot onto my seat in the almost empty classroom where my 10th grade Physics Board Exam was scheduled to take place.
+The test was still fifteen minutes from beginning so I hastily pulled my heavily annotated textbook and volumes of notes out my bag for one last feverish revision.
 Density… Forces… Thermal Processes… Magnetism.
 My mind involuntarily jumped back to the Magnetism lesson we’d had several months ago.
 Our teacher had sprinkled some blackish dust on a piece of paper and held a magnet under it.
 The second the magnet neared, those clumpy particles of black dust arranged themselves into a pattern of symmetrical bows and arches.
 It was one of most beautiful things I had seen.
 It reminded me of the meticulous formations my Bharatnatyam teacher would arrange us in during dance class.
 Once again, my thoughts travelled against my will to the night I performed on stage for the first time.

-I yanked myself out of my daydream, out away my books and notes into my bag and steeled myself.
+I yanked myself out of my daydream, put away my books and notes into my bag and steeled myself.
 In a few moments, the examination began.
 As a rule, I read through the entire question paper once to prepare myself but something was wrong.
 As I read, all of my preparations wiped themselves clean from my memory one by one.
 Density, gone.
 Forces, gone.
 Thermal Processes, gone.
 Magnetism, gone.
 Why?
 I loved Physics.
 It made so much sense.
 But this didn’t.
 Nothing about this situation made any sense to me.
 All I was left with were memories of me and my stage.
 In abject horror, I realised there were copious tears flowing down my cheeks.
 My breathing was getting faster and heavier and there was a tightness in my chest that was tearing me open.
 People were looking.
 Oh, god, please stop looking at me when I am at my most pathetic.

 “Varshini, are you okay?” said a voice next to me.

-I looked up to see the kind, concerned face of Ms. Preeti Menon, my English teacher, and the invigilator of this test.
+I looked up to see the kind, concerned face of Ms. Preethi Menon, my English teacher, and the invigilator of this test.
 Immediately, she escorted me out of the room, and sat me down outside, handing me a glass of cold water, encouraging me to sip slowly.

 “You can do this.
 You have been preparing and you have everything you need.
 It’s okay mole.
 It’s just a test”, she said softly.
 Her use of the endearing Malayalam term for “girl” soothed me.
 There was a certain familiarity in it.